22 May How to Write Online Content that Google likes and people love!

-These 9 steps to creating search friendly copy will help:
+These 9 steps to creating search friendly, online content will help:

 - Write Clickable, Engaging Headlines